These three little paradises in Haute-Savoie will make you fall for them

 PlaceIdeal seasonAccessNature bonus

 AnnecyMay – Sept. (swimming), Dec.
-(Christmas market)A41, TGV train stationRoc de Chère Nature Reserve for a wild plunge
+(Christmas market)A41, TGV stationRoc de Chère Nature Reserve for a wild plunge

 YvoireApril – Oct.D1005, lake shuttlesSunset cruise to Nyon or Geneva

-Three atmospheres, one same emotion: alpine enchantment
+Three atmospheres, one same emotion: Alpine enchantment

 About the author